 100 - first year level

 300 - junior level

 500 - doctoral level

 Junior and senior music education majors who do not perform an advanced standing jury register for 200-level lessons.

-In instrument areas with more than one faculty member, it is possible to change studios if the preferred teacher has room in his/her class load and if approved by the program coordinator and department chair.
+In instrument and voice areas with more than one faculty member, it is possible to change studios if the preferred teacher has room in his/her class load and if approved by the program coordinator and department chair.
 The student must discuss any change of teacher with both of the teachers involved and must make a written request to the program coordinator and the department chair.
 In all cases, applied lessons must be with faculty in the program area of study in order for those lessons to count toward the degree.

 Statement Concerning Faculty/Student Studio Protocol

 The faculty of the Bienen School of Music takes issues regarding sexual harassment very seriously, and the University has established a strong policy on the subject.
 During applied music lessons, pedagogical concerns often dictate that some amount of physical contact will take place between the teacher and the student.
 Singing or playing an instrument is a physical activity, and there are centuries of pedagogical history involving expert physical contact.
 These guidelines propose to remove some of the apprehension that may arise in the studio and to clarify the appropriate procedures.